Photon-starved imaging through turbulence at the diffraction limit: Introduction

 \section{Introduction}

-Ground-based optical observations play a critical role in a wide range of applications, including space situational awareness \cite{shell_optimizing_2010, choi_telescope_2024}, exoplanet detection \cite{sauvage_analytical_2010, choi_poisson_2025, bao_quantum-accelerated_2021} and remote sensing \cite{lagouarde_atmospheric_2015}.
-These observations are fundamentally limited by atmospheric turbulence, which introduces dynamic wavefront distortions that degrade image resolution.
-Achieving a telescope's theoretical diffraction-limited performance, therefore, requires overcoming this atmospheric turbulence \cite{mao_image_2020, chan_computational_2023}.
-In practice, rapidly varying turbulence is mitigated using short exposure times to "freeze" the wavefront dynamics \cite{paxman_spatial_2016}.
-This strategy, in turn, reduces the photons detected per frame, leading to noisy, low-signal measurements.
-This problem is further exacerbated for faint or distant targets \cite{sun_algorithms_2015}.
-Severe turbulence and the low photon flux result in an information starved regime, where both the object and the turbulence must be inferred from severely limited information, a task often beyond the capability of conventional approaches.
+Ground-based optical observations play a critical role in a wide range of applications, including space situational awareness \cite{shell2010optimizing, choi2024telescope}, exoplanet detection \cite{sauvage2010analytical, choi2025poisson, bao_quantum-accelerated_2021} and remote sensing \cite{lagouarde_atmospheric_2015}.
+A primary obstacle is atmospheric turbulence, which introduces time-varying wavefront distortions that blur the image and degrade resolution.
+To approach a telescope’s theoretical diffraction limit, these turbulence-induced aberrations must be estimated or corrected \cite{mao2020image, chan2023computational}.
+In practice, turbulence evolves rapidly.
+Short exposure times are therefore used to "freeze" the wavefront dynamics \cite{paxman2016spatial}.
+While this reduces motion blur, it also limits the number of detected photons in each frame, resulting in noisy, low-signal measurements---especially for faint or distant targets \cite{sun_algorithms_2015}.
+Together, strong turbulence and limited photon counts place imaging systems in an information-starved regime.
+In this regime, both the object and the turbulence must be inferred from sparse and noisy measurements, a challenge that often exceeds the capabilities of conventional imaging and reconstruction approaches.